logzio/logz-docs/_source/_includes/log-shipping/add-s3-bucket.md

-To use the S3 fetcher, log into your Logz.io account, and go to the {{include.shipper}}.

 1. Click **+ Add a bucket**
 2. Select your preferred method of authentication - an IAM role or access keys.